vSivarajah/Kafka_Es_Grafana/README.md

 # Kafka_Es_Grafana
-A data pipeline made to present realtime data in grafana
+A data pipeline made to present realtime data in grafana.

+Note : Some of the commands in this tutorial is based on the assumption that docker-machine is being used.

 ### Update max_map_count for Elasticsearch to prevent it from failing
 ```sudo sysctl -w vm.max_map_count=262144```